Alvalens/transAI/README.md

 ## Installation

 Ensure you have Python version 3.10 and pip installed (windows).
 If not, you can install Python from [python.org](https://www.python.org/).
-Ensure you run

 1. Clone the Repository